JovialDuck78/PyFlash/README.md

 ## PyFlash
 A USB ISO flashing program written for Linux.
 I noticed that there was no Rufus alternative for Linux, so I made one!
+# What it does:
+Functions as a way to write ISOs on external drives more than just DD image mode.
+You can also now format the drive for the ISO to support windows ISOs.
+It supports GPT and MBR formatting.
+You can also use it to reformat external drives in a way similar to GParted just as an added bonus!

 | Package | Arch | Debian/Ubuntu | Fedora | Void |
 |---|---|---|---|---|